 Are there any bad things about joining in?

 We know that thinking about healthcare experiences might feel a bit upsetting.
-If that happens, we will be there to help and support you, along with your teacher and special needs assistants.
+If that happens, we will be there to help and support you.
+We will also call on your parent or guardian to support you in person.
+You can stop taking part, or take a break, at any point, just let us know, we won’t mind.

 Will anyone else know that I’m doing this?

-No-one will know what you have talked about apart from your parents and your classmates who are also taking part.
-Anything you talk about will be kept private unless you tell me something which makes me worried about your safety or well-being.
-When we write about the project, your name and school details will not be shared.
+No-one will know you took part except for your parents or guardians and the young people who join in the online workshop.
+Anything you share with me will remain confidential unless I am concerned about your safety or well-being.
+When we write about the project, your name and any details will not be shared.

 If you would like to join in, just let your parents or guardians know.
 I’ll send some information about these activities to them.